PYTHIA 8.317

 Main Pythia object for managing the cascade evolution in a nucleus.
 Can also do decays, but no hard processes.

-Must use the soft and low-energy QCD processes.
+Must use the soft and low-energy QCD processes, except elastic.

 Primary (single) decay to be done by pythiaColl, to circumvent limitTau0.